-Seeing the bigger picture and understanding more about the process of creating a successful product is my top priority.
-Having that goal in mind I went through being a web designer, front-end developer took Ruby programming language course and during the last year certificate as a UX designer.
-I believe that design needs not only to look good but also to serve a function and I have just the right mix of skills to contribute to the designing and developing process.
+Seeing the bigger picture and understanding more about the process of building a successful product is my top priority.
+Having that goal in mind I went through being a web designer, front-end developer, took a Ruby programming language course and during the last year, I got certified as a UX designer.
+I believe that design should not only look good but also serve a function and I have just the right skill set to contribute to the design and development processes.

-What I love to do is creating layouts (HTML, CSS), responsive design, affinity diagrams, user flows, interaction designs, prototypes, wireframes.
+What I love to do is building layouts (HTML, CSS), responsive design, affinity diagrams, user flows, interaction designs, prototypes, wireframes.

 I’m looking forward to putting all my knowledge into some awesome products!